Rapidity Logarithms in SCET Without Modes: The Massive Sudakov Form Factor

+In the formalism introduced in \cite{Goerke:2017ioi}, there are no explicit modes, so rapidity logarithms are not resummed by exploiting the scheme dependent separation into soft and collinear degrees of freedom.
+Instead, as we now discuss, the contributions from the individual $n$ and $\nb$ sectors of the theory, along with the corresponding overlap subtraction, are individually divergent, and the scheme dependence in defining their sum allows rapidity logarithms to be summed.

-In the formalism introduced in \cite{Goerke:2017ioi}, there are no explicit soft or ultrasoft modes.
-The incoming and outgoing states are each described by two decoupled copies of QCD.
+In this formalism, the incoming and outgoing states are each described by two decoupled copies of QCD.
 Each sector interacts with the other sector as a lightlike Wilson line, contained in the hard external current, since gluons with sufficient momentum to deflect the worldline of the other sector have been integrated out of the theory.
 While the theory is frame-independent, for simplicity we work in the Breit frame and label the sectors by the light-like directions $n^\mu=(1,0,0,1)$ and $\bar n^\mu=(1,0,0,-1)$, with the light-cone coordinates of a four-vector $p^\mu$ defined as $p^+\equiv p\cdot n$, $p^-\equiv p\cdot\bar n$.
 The incoming quark is in the $\nb$-sector, $p_1^+\gg (p_1^-, |p_{1\perp}|)$, while the outgoing is in the $n$-sector, $p_2^-\gg (p_2^+, |p_{2\perp}|)$.

 At leading order, the hard QCD current matches onto the scattering operator $O_2$ via the matching relation